rackerlabs/support-how-to/content/how-to/rackspace-cdn/change-dns-to-enable-rackspace-cdn/index.md

 ---
 permalink: change-dns-to-enable-rackspace-cdn/
-audit_date:
+audit_date: '2020-12-09'
 title: Change DNS to enable Rackspace CDN
 type: article
 created_date: '2015-02-12'
 created_by: Megan Meza
-last_modified_date: '2018-10-25'
+last_modified_date: '2020-12-09'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Rose Morales
 product: Rackspace CDN
 product_url: rackspace-cdn
 ---

-After you create your CDN service, you must activate it by pointing the DNS records for your domain to the CDN network.
+After you create your Content Delivery Network (CDN) service, you must activate it by pointing the DNS records for your domain to the CDN network.
 This article describes the steps to do this.

 ### Get your CDN URL